 Dark Funeral was formed in 1993, by Blackmoon and Lord Ahriman.
 Blackmoon had already

-founded the Satanic Death Metal band, Necrophobic, releasing The Nocturnal Silence.
+founded the Satanic death metal band, Necrophobic, releasing The Nocturnal Silence.
 Joined by Themgoroth and Draugen,

 the band entered Dan Swanö's Hellspawn/Unisound Studios to record the Dark Funeral E.P.

-"Open the Gates" begins this debut release with hellish fury, before going into a very
+"Open the Gates" begins this debut release with hellish fury, before going into

-"Shadows Over Transilvania" features some brilliant tremolo riffs and a sinister atmosphere
+"Shadows Over Transilvania" features some brilliant tremolo riffs and a sinister

-a bit, near the end.
+slowing down a bit, near the end.
 This Swedish cult is definitely rooted in the older bands.

 "My Dark Desires" continues the Satanic assault.
-One notices that the production os
+One notices that the production

-a lot closer to that of Marduk's Those of the Unlight.
+os a lot closer to that of Marduk's Those of the Unlight.
 Perhaps the EP would have sounded even better if they had

 managed to get the same sound that Dissection did on The Somberlain (which was recorded at the same studio).
 About